 My bags are packed and I’m ready to leave South Korea, the place that has made me constantly crave spicy food, challenged me with language barriers and (many) cultural differences.
-The place I pushed my limits, challenged myself, fell in love, got my heart broken, and battled loneliness.
+The place I pushed my limits, challenged myself, fell in love, and battled loneliness.
 The place I found inner strength, discovered the power of my voice, and (most importantly) a place I felt safe and called home.

-Busan will always have a special place in my heart.
+Busan, South Korea will always have a special place in my heart.
 I’ll miss the mountains, beaches, prompt public transportation, cheap convenience store ice cream, and of course, my students.

 Leaving has been an extremely emotional and overwhelming process.
 I was not prepared for how much it hurts to say goodbye to people, places, and memories.

 But such is life.
 You grow and move on.
-Maybe one day I’ll be back with kids of my own, to show them where mama grew up.

 Currently I am in Seoul, wandering around the city until my departure on Sunday.
 I’ve been taking my time to walk in and out of shops and discovering new places such as the COEX Mall‘s Starfield Library, which holds approximately 50,000 books and magazines.
 FIFTY THOUSAND!
 It’s an incredible sight!